RedHatInsights/cicd-tools/README.md

 source bootstrap.sh container
 ```

-The bootstrap script will download the selected version of the CICD scripts (or `latest` if none specified) into the directory defined by
+The bootstrap script will download the selected version of the CICD scripts (or `latest` if none
-the `CICD_TOOLS_WORKDIR` variable (defaults to `.cicd_tools` in the current directory).
+specified) into the directory defined by the `CICD_TOOLS_WORKDIR` variable (defaults
+to `.cicd_tools` in the current directory).

-**Please note** that when cloning the repo, the directory defined by the `CICD_TOOLS_WORKDIR` will be deleted!
+**Please note** that when cloning the repo, the directory defined by the `CICD_TOOLS_WORKDIR` will
+be deleted!
 You can disable running the `git clone` by setting the `CICD_TOOLS_SKIP_GIT_CLONE` variable

 The bootstrap.sh can be invoked multiple times but it has a status control to ensure each
 of the libraries is loaded only once.
 This is to prevent potential issues with collections
 that are not supposed to be loaded many times.

 An example of this is the _container_ library, where the selected container engine
-is **set only once the first command using the library helper function `cicd_tools::container::cmd` is used**.
+is **set only once the first command using the library helper function `cicd_tools::container::cmd`
+is used**.

-Each of the libraries will export to the shell sourcing the bootstrap script the helper functions.
+Each of the libraries will export their functions and variables to the shell when sourcing the
+bootstrap script the helper functions.
 These functions are all namespaced, meaning the names follow the naming format:

 ```